-There will be four online exams during the semester which will emphasize material introduced since the last exam.
+There will be four in-class exams during the semester which will emphasize material introduced since the last exam.
 There will be no make-up exams without prior arrangements with me.

 The 50-minute examinations will be given in-class on the dates indicated.
-You may begin the examinations at 12:00 pm and the exam must be completed by 12:55 pm on that date.
+You may begin the examinations at 1:00 pm and the exam must be completed by 1:55 pm on that date.

-The Final Exam will be a comprehensive and must be taken at the time scheduled by the University: December 11, 2024 at 12:00 - 2:30 PM.
+The Final Exam will be a comprehensive and must be taken at the time scheduled by the University: May 2, 2025 at 12:00 - 2:30 PM.
 According to University policy, any student who does not take the final exam will fail the course.